collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### What This Talk Is and Isn’t

 <!--
-Don't miss the forest for the trees)
+There is a saying, "Don't miss the forest for the trees".
+It means, don't focus so much on the details that you don't see the larger picture.
+I think quite often, when people are using Git and GitHub, they are focusing on the details and missing the larger picture.
+This talk is about the larger picture.
 -->

 This talk is about teaching you the essential process and the underlying common thread between collaboration and code review, so that you can get started as quickly as possible.